Despite the inherently adversarial nature of divorce

 Although this is easier said than done in many divorce

-cases, a couple that is able to keep the lines of communication open in a
+cases, a couple that can keep the lines of communication open in a

-relatively productive, positive manner have a better chance of being able to
+relatively productive, positive manner has a better chance of being able to

 settle their marriage dissolution case short of a trial.
 Keep in mind that

-productive communication many times includes what is best called a
+productive communication many times include what is best called a

 "cooling off period."
 In other words, a person involved in a divorce